Clefly20/Esp8266-Smart-House/README.md

-# Esp8266-Smart-House-
+# Esp8266-Smart-Home
-HTML / CSS / Website / WebSocket /
+HTML / CSS / Website / WebSocket Server

+You can build your Local Home automation system